gonebot-dev/grepo/README.md

 `grepo` is a [gonebot](https://github.com/gonebot-dev/gonebot) plugin manager written in Go.

-It is based on the runtime provided by gonebot.
+It is based on the runtime provided by `gonebot`, but it does not depend on gonebot.
 By calling some simple methods in this module you can easily install and update gonebot plugins from our [official plugin repository](https://github.com/gonebot-dev/gonebot-plugin-repo)!

 ## Usage